 Musicians – players of any portable, acoustic instrument are welcome to join the resident band!
 Newcomers who want to experience the art of playing for dancing are always welcome.
 Sheet music is provided.

-English Country Dancing focuses mainly on the dances used in ceilidh dances, barn dances, American Contra dances and English country dances.
+English Country Dancing focuses mainly on traditional English social folk dances - ie the family of dance styles referred to as country, ceilidh and barn dancing from England, occasionally complemented by similar dances from the wider British Isles and beyond.
 We highlight the similarities and differences between these dances and, most importantly, the music which accompanies them!

 If you wish to try out calling dances then this is also the ideal environment to do so.
 We regularly have aspiring callers who gain the confidence to move on to calling for clubs, ceilidhs etc.